Valmiki Basti five years on: ‘Swachh Bharat has improved colony, not our lives’

 “After giving 30-40 years of service, we don’t have a roof on our top and neither our children have jobs.
 What will we do?
 At least give our children job opportunities,” says Kumar.

-Malandar, whose grandfather too was a safai karamchari, says, “The campaign was launched from here, but we face the same old problems.
+Malandar, whose grandfather was a safai karamchari, says, “The campaign was launched from here, but we face the same old problems.
 There is no diploma for safai karamchari, because only people from Valmiki Samaj will do cleaning and sweeping,”.